chimney regulations and laws in colorado

 Longmont

-Longmont follows a structured approach to chimney safety, requiring listed and labeled components to be installed as per manufacturer instructions and the Code of Colorado Regulations.
+Longmont follows a structured approach to chimney safety, requiring listed and labeled components to be installed in accordance with manufacturer instructions and the Code of Colorado Regulations.
 Annual inspections are highly recommended to detect blockages or creosote buildup that could lead to fires.
-Permits are necessary for all chimney-related work, including new installations and alterations, ensuring compliance with safety standards and protecting homeowners from risks.
+Permits are required for all chimney-related work, including new installations and alterations, to ensure compliance with safety standards and protect homeowners from risks.

 chimney regulations in longmont